stevelorenz/build-vnf/README.md

 This repository is under heavy development.
 The directories are not cleanly and clearly organized.
 Redundant directories will be removed before the beta 1.0 version.
 The README will also be updated.

+This project is hosted on [GitHub](https://github.com/stevelorenz/build-vnf) and [BitBucket](https://bitbucket.org/comnets/build-vnf/src/master/), please create an issue or a pull request if you have any questions or code contribution.

 ## Introduction ##

 This repository is a collection of programs/tools used for my PhD topic: Ultra Low Latency Network Softwarization.